 Here are just some of the many reasons why you should not rush into a new contract:

 Once you've signed a contract, it can be incredibly difficult to leave before the end of the fixed term.

 Tenancy Agreements are legally binding documents and once you’ve signed one it can be incredibly difficult to leave before the end of the fixed term.
 Most student private housing contracts are fixed term.
 This means you will be liable to pay rent for the whole duration of the fixed term.
-Most of the time the only way to leave a student tenancy agreement early is to find a suitable replacement tenant, but it's worth thinking about how easy or difficult it may be to find a replacement tenant due to the pandemic.
+Most of the time the only way to leave a student tenancy agreement early is to find a suitable replacement tenant.

 There are more houses than students to fill them